sapfo/contaminationX/README.md

 ```
 Rscript ContaEstBoth.R counts=OUTPUT_counts freqs=HapMapCEU.gz maxsites=1000 nthr=4 outfile=OUTPUT_results oneCns=1
 ```
 freqs should be the same file that was used in -h in the previous step.

+counts=OUTPUT_counts use the output from previous step as input

 maxsites=1000 resample at most 1,000 blocks for the block jackknife procedure

 nthr=4 use four threads

+outfile=OUTPUT_results write results to file called OUTPUT_results

 oneCns=1 obtain both One-consensus and Two-consensus estimates

 You can get help by running without arguments Rscript ContaEstBoth.R

+# Output
+Output is a tab-separated file with six columns.
+1. Method

+2. Contamination point estimate

+3. Lower bound for 95% confidence interval

+4. Upper bound for 95% confidence interval

+5. Error rate (epsilon)

+6. Number of overlapping sites between reference panel and sequencing data, after filtering.

+By running the example, you get something like this: